yeoshi/yeoshi/README.md

   💬 Ask me about for any help!
 Though, I probably will ask you for help instead!

   📫 How to reach me:
-  Email me at "yeoshitan@gmail.com" if you want to talk about coding and everything!
+  Email me at yeoshitan@gmail.com or any of my social media accounts below if you want to talk about coding, pugs and everything in between!

 ⚡ Fun fact: I have a really cute pug, who decides what I should code next! :3